turingschool/accelerated-mod-0/hashes.md

   <p>Complete the following work in an <code>irb</code> session or a new Ruby file, working in Atom:</p>
   <ol>
     <li>For one of the examples in the previous activity that you selected would be best suited for a Hash, declare a variable that stores a Hash with some (possibly fake) data.</li>
-    <li>Declare a variable that stores a Hash that represents <a href="https://twitter.com/MechEngSanchez/status/1485947286396014593" target="blank">this tweet</a></li>
+    <li>Declare a variable that stores a Hash that represents <a href="https://twitter.com/MechEngSanchez/status/1485947286396014593" target="blank">this tweet</a>.</li>
   </ol>
   <p>Take a screenshot or save in this work in a file and be ready to share it in Stand Up tomorrow!</p>
 </div>

 ## Accessing a Hash

-We use bracket notation (`[]`) to access values stored in a Hash just like Arrays, only we don’t use index position, we instead use _keys_.
+We use bracket notation (`[]`) to access values stored in a Hash just like Arrays, only we don’t reference the index position, we instead reference _keys_.

 The examples below explore the `suitcase` Hash: